What you need to know about wood heating

 Wood heating represents a serious fire hazard.
 After ensuring it has been installed correctly, you have to remain vigilant when using a wood-heating appliance.
 That and proper maintenance are your best bets to reduce the risk.
 The IBC and APC recommend you should:

-• let ashes cool completely before throwing out.
-Store them outside in a metal container with a raised bottom placed on the ground for at least 72 hours.
+- let ashes cool completely before disposing of them.
+Store them outside for seven days, one metre from the house, in a metallic container with a raised bottom.

 3. Home insurance: notify your broker